Popups / Window Methods

 View Answer:

-Interview Response: Most browsers block pop-ups if they get called outside of user-triggered event handlers like onclick.
+Interview Response: Most browsers block pop-ups if they are called outside of user-triggered event handlers like onclick.
 This way, users are somewhat protected from unwanted pop-ups, but the functionality is not disabled totally.

 Code Example: